Do you know what the very basic idea behind marketing is?

 Example from Glofox Customer Jungle Movement Academy

-When you have your business registered with Google My Business the next part is to make sure you have a number of good reviews for your fitness studio.
-Reviews are so important as they can influence the perception of your business straight away.
+The next part is to make sure you have several good reviews for your fitness studio.
+Reviews are so critical as they can influence the perception of your business straight away.
 Statistics show that nearly 6 out of 10 customers look to Google My Business for reviews on a local business.

-Now that we have looked at the proven fitness marketing strategies and how to grow your fitness studios presence are online, let’s take a look at what some more creative and unique strategies you can use for growing your fitness business.
+Let’s now take a look at more creative and unique strategies you can use for growing your fitness business.

 Creative and Unique Fitness Marketing Strategies for Your Studio

-There are a lot of challenges that arise when trying to form and implement a marketing strategy for your fitness business.
-And while you should definitely invest in the basic proven strategies to market your fitness business, sometimes you have to think differently to get to your target audience.
+There are a lot of challenges that arise when trying to create a marketing strategy for your studio.
+Invest in the basic proven strategies discussed above.
+However, sometimes you have to think differently to get to your target audience.

 Let’s take a look at some of the typical challenges that fitness owners usually face: